 - 1/4 cup butter (1/2 a stick), chilled, cut into cubes

 Mix together all ingredients until the mixture resembes coarse crumbs.
 Chill until needed in the recipe.

-1 Place the streusel topping ingredients in a medium bowl and mix with a fork or your hands until the mixture resembles coarse crumbs.
+1 Make the streusel topping: Place the streusel topping ingredients in a medium bowl and mix with a fork or your hands until the mixture resembles coarse crumbs.
 Chill in the refrigerator until the topping is needed half-way through the baking.

 2 Preheat oven to 400°F with a rack in the middle and another rack below it.
 Place a large rimmed baking sheet on the lower rack to catch any of the drippings from the pie.

-3 In a large bowl put the sour cream, sugar, flour, salt, vanilla, and egg.
+3 Mix sour cream with sugar, flour, salt, vanilla, egg, and coat apple slices with it: In a large bowl put the sour cream, sugar, flour, salt, vanilla, and egg.
 Use a wooden spoon and beat by hand until smooth.
 Fold in the apples and stir until all of the apples are coated with the sour cream filling mixture.

 4 Put the filling into a frozen pie shell.
 For the first stage of baking, bake the pie for 25 minutes at 400°F.